oven-baked pork chops in a white ceramic roasting tray

 pork chop in a gray plate with potato mash and oven-baked zucchini

-This recipe is one of our go-to weekday meals – easy to prep, packed with flavour, and nourishing.
+This recipe is one of our go-to weekday meals – easy to prep, packed with flavor, and nourishing.
 And yes, it’s entirely gluten-free and lactose-free!

-There’s something so warming about the humble spices of Eastern Europe – the kind of flavours that linger in the air long after the meal is finished.
-These Balkan-style oven-baked pork chops are my twist on the flavours I remember growing up with – hearty, spiced, and deeply satisfying.
+There’s something so warming about the humble spices of Eastern Europe – the kind of flavors that linger in the air long after the meal is finished.
+These Balkan-style oven-baked pork chops are my twist on the flavors I remember from growing up: hearty, spiced, and deeply satisfying.
 No breadcrumbs, dairy, or processed fuss – just good, honest food.

-This version is flavoured with sweet paprika, bay leaves, and black pepper—spices commonly used in Balkan stews, braised meats, and even vegetable dishes.
+This version is flavored with sweet paprika, bay leaves, and black pepper; spices commonly used in Balkan stews, braised meats, and even vegetable dishes.

 But here, turmeric, a spice native to South Asia, is used.
 The result is beautifully golden pork that is gently aromatic and comforting in the most healthy, contributing way.
 Look at the Nutrition Information below.